intercloud/gobinsec/README.md

 ## Cache

-A cache is useful because if you perform more call to NVD database than allowed, your calls will significantly slow down.
+A cache is useful to limit NVD API calls.
+If you perform more call to NVD database than allowed, your calls will significantly slow down or you will get status code *403* calling the API.

 Gobinsec tries to build caches in this order:

 ### Memcachier